sqlitebrowser/go-dbhub/README.md

 * Download a complete database
 * Upload a complete database
 * Retrieve database commit history details (size, branch, commit list, whatever else is useful)
+* Investigate what would be needed for this to work through the Go SQL API

 ### Requirements